 A single option combines the best of each alternative: the Bitcoin network.
 If you send money directly on the Bitcoin network, you can define the commission according to the state of the network, as long as you use a self-guarded wallet that allows it.

-In addition, your counterpart must not have the same purse (or wallet) as you for the transaction to work and, once you submit your operation, a third party cannot veto, reverse or stop it, unlike banks or payment gateways.
+In addition, your counterpart must not have the same purse (or wallet) like you for the transaction to work and, once you submit your operation, a third party cannot veto, reverse or stop it, unlike banks or payment gateways.